sandeeprapolu/sandeeprapolu/README.md

-# 👋 Hi, I'm Sandeep Rapolu
+# 👋 Hey, I'm Sandeep Rapolu

-🎯 **QA Automation Engineer | Aspiring SDET | Passionate about Scalable Test Automation**
+💻 **QA Automation Engineer | Eager Learner | Future Open Source Contributor**

-I'm a QA Automation Engineer with **4+ years** of experience in building robust and maintainable automation frameworks for Web, Mobile, and API testing.
-I’m constantly learning, experimenting with new tools, and aiming to transition into a full-fledged **SDET** role.
+I'm passionate about building scalable, maintainable automation frameworks and constantly exploring better ways to test software.
+With 4+ years of experience in test automation for web, mobile, and API platforms, I'm now looking to **learn, grow, and contribute** to the open-source community.

 ---

-## 🚀 Tech Stack & Tools

-- **Languages:** Java
-- **Web Automation:** Selenium, Cucumber, TestNG
-- **Mobile Automation:** Appium (Android & iOS)
-- **API Testing:** RestAssured, Postman
-- **Build Tools:** Maven, Gradle
-- **CI/CD:** Jenkins
-- **Version Control:** GitHub, Bitbucket
+## 🌱 What I'm Up To

+- Learning more about test stability, test design, and SDET best practices
+- Exploring automation trends and DevOps integrations
+- Reading open-source code to understand contribution patterns
+- Planning to contribute to test frameworks and documentation-first issues

 ---

-## 🌱 Currently Learning

-- Advanced SDET Concepts
-- TestOps & Test Observability
-- AI in Test Automation
-- Contributing to Open Source Projects
+## 🚀 Why I'm Here on GitHub

+While I haven’t contributed to open-source projects **yet**, I’m here to:
+- **Learn from others**
+- **Document and share my own learning journey**
+- **Start contributing—no matter how small the change**

 ---

-## 🤝 Let's Collaborate!

-I’m open to:
-- Contributing to test automation or quality engineering projects
-- Learning from other developers and testers
-- Sharing insights with the community
+## 📬 Let’s Connect

-📬 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sandeeprapolu/) or check out my [Medium Blog](https://medium.com/@sandeeprapolu9)
+If you're a fellow tester, developer, or mentor who loves automation or open source, feel free to connect on [LinkedIn](https://www.linkedin.com/in/sandeeprapolu/) or check out my [Medium Blog](https://medium.com/@sandeeprapolu9).
+I'm always open to conversations and collaborations.

 ---

-_Thanks for stopping by! ⭐ Feel free to explore my repositories and connect if you're interested in collaborating._
+_Thanks for visiting my GitHub profile!_